 For large amounts of content

-If the content you're sending the user to is very long or substantial, consider splitting it into a seperate page and link to it.
+If the content you're sending the user to is very long or substantial, consider splitting it into a separate page and linking to it.